fac21/MariyaPeychinova-timer/README.md

 Need to fix the breakTime and to stop the sound.
 It's not so easy!

 The break timer sims to be running too fast.
-Hm
+Hm!

 Ok.
 BreakTime taken care of.
 I think.

-No luck withthe sound, though.
+No luck with the sound, though.

+12. To summarise - workingTime and breakTime work perfectly, the sound still doesn't stop, but managed to change the backgroundImage on break and fixed the problem with its size.

+Also fallowing a suggestion from Dan, defined two variables to use when want to speed the timer a bit, so no longer need to stare at my code looking for the number to change.

+## Happy!